 Do you need to lower your expectations?

 Look for ways to streamline your schedule so you can reduce stress and make more time for you in your day.
-Get creative or cut back on activities.
+Get creative or cut back on family activities.
+Release some of the time sucks from your life and feel a weight lifted.

 Make a plan for some fun